 Courts Martial has similar powers of sentencing as the civilian courts, but they also have the power to dismiss, impose service detention and demote in rank.
 A Commanding Officer carrying out a summary hearing has limited powers of sentencing.

 Our court martial specialists are part of our London based criminal defence solicitors that specialise in defending your case.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017.